greenpeace/TechLab-Pixel-Counter/python-flask-version/README.md

 [USERNAME]@[PROJECT-ID].iam.gserviceaccount.com.
 ```

+# Setup Secret Manager

+These are the names of secrets variable the application expect being set

+client-secret-key - as it say the secret key from the Oauth setup
+app_secret_key - this is an application secret can be anything you want
+restrciteddomain - this is the domain name for were the application will limited the lgon from

+# Create an Oauth with web application flow

+# Service Accounts

 You can view existing service accounts on the Service Accounts page of console or with the command gcloud iam service-accounts list

 KEY-FILE is the service account key file.
 See the Identity and Access Management (IAM)